 - All invoices for purchase of services must be attached. - All travel expenses related to professional development activities (hotel, airfare, per diem, real-time expenses) must be accompanied by the registration invoice (coded under object code 800) which will list the name of the activity and all participant names. - If airfare/hotel/per diem/real-time expenses are paid in the same month as the registration fee, the registration invoice will suffice as documentation.
 If the airfare/hotel/per diem/real-time expenses are paid on a different claim, the registration invoice must be submitted again with the new claim for the month these expenses are claimed.
-Note: Alcohol, gum, candy, snacks, souvenirs, jewelry, or personal expenses will not be accepted.
-It is suggested LEA's purchase refundable air fare. - If necessary, airfare, hotel reservations, workshop registration can be paid in advance. - "Real-time" expenses (such as per-diem, food, luggage fees, taxi, airport fees, etc.) cannot be paid in advance.
+Note: Alcohol, gum, candy, snacks, souvenirs, jewelry, or personal expenses will not be accepted. - If necessary, airfare, hotel reservations, workshop registration can be paid in advance. - "Real-time" expenses (such as per-diem, food, luggage fees, taxi, airport fees, etc.) cannot be paid in advance.